2015 Thalys train attack

+On 21 August 2015, a shooting and knife attack took place on a Thalys train on its way from Amsterdam to Paris.
+The perpetrator, 25-year-old Moroccan national Ayoub El Khazzani, was confronted by French, American, and British passengers who had noticed him carrying weapons onboard.
+El Khazzani injured two of the passengers with gunshots and knife slashes before he was subdued.
+A third person was injured while breaking the glass of an emergency alarm.

-On 21 August 2015, a man opened fire on a Thalys train on its way from Amsterdam to Paris.
-Four people were injured, including the assailant.
-French, American and British passengers confronted the attacker and subdued him.
-For their heroism, they received France's highest decoration, the Legion of Honour.
-The assailant, later identified as Ayoub El Khazzani, initially claimed to be only a robber, but later confessed that he had wanted to "kill Americans" as revenge for bombings in Syria.
+For their heroism, six of the intervening passengers received the Legion of Honour, France's highest decoration.
+El Khazzani initially claimed to be only a robber, but later confessed that he had wanted to "kill Americans" as revenge for bombings in Syria.